loopystudios/bevy_rtc/README.md

-# bevy-silk
+# bevy-rtc

-bevy-silk is a simple, multi-platform WebRTC networking library for client<->server topologies using Bevy.
+bevy-rtc is a simple, multi-platform WebRTC networking library for client<->server topologies using Bevy.

 - Simple: no knowledge of WebRTC is needed
 - Easy unreliable (UDP-like) and reliable (TCP-like) networking on web